Peter Upton's |

 C203: Two "Kicking" spare goalkeepers.

 To use instead of C106, or even instead of C201 above.
 These were introduced in 1983 at a time when the excess items of the early 1980's were being cut back, and I remember being surprised to see new figures introduced.
 Both are completely new designs, and I believe the first Subbuteo figures to be holding small OO scale balls (okay, apart from the cricket bowler).
-However, while both looked cool on the 1983 poster, in reality, as the scans may show, the castings are messy, and lack the real fine detail which distinguished early models in the range.
+However, while both looked cool on the 1983 poster, in reality, as the scans may show, the castings are messy.
+They lack the real fine detail which distinguished early models in the range.
 They are not exactly balanced correctly either.
 Neither of these were available by 1987, although the kicker was in the 1986 World Cup Edition, and I know that they lasted longer in Italy and Greece (perhaps it was just unsold stock).
 Amazing as it sounds, Subbuteo did actually put these goalkeepers onto rods - see accessory 61211 below...

 Once again showing Subbuteo's impeccable timing when it comes to trophies, this finally appeared in 1983, just before English clubs were thrown out of European competition because of crowd violence.
 While it is fair to say that the actual European Cup is rather plain (although huge), I still think this is the poorest of all the Subbuteo trophy range.
 It doesn't even warrant a plinth.
-It hung around though, and by 1987 only the FA Cup remained to keep it company, although the Premiership trophy was added after this time.
+It hung around though, and by 1987 only the FA Cup remained to keep it company, although the Premiership trophy was added in 1996.

 The picture sizes are a bit all over the place here, but all four UK packs are illustrated.